South Africa women's national cricket team: Test cricket

-Despite being the oldest, and originally only, form of cricket played by women internationally, South Africa have played just thirteen Test matches (over half of them against England), with the most recent Test being played against England in 2022.
+Despite being the oldest, and originally only, form of cricket played by women internationally, South Africa have played just fourteen Test matches (half of them against England), with the most recent Test being played against Australia in 2024.
+Their only win came against the Netherlands in 2007.
 Twenty20 cricket has taken on a far more prominent and lucrative role, almost eliminating Test cricket from the women's game altogether.